adamvosburgh/methods-in-spatial-research-sp2025/syllabus.md

 ## Weekly Schedule, Readings, & Assignments
 All course tutorials and assignments will be posted [here](https://centerforspatialresearch.github.io/methods-in-spatial-research-sp2024/) on the course website.

-All readings will be posted on Canvas or made available via hyperlink below.
+All readings and previous lecture slides will be posted on Canvas and in the [[course drive](http://tinyurl.com/methods-2024-drive)](http://tinyurl.com/methods-2024-drive).

 ###  1/19 | Week 1 | Introduction to Critical GIS + Spatial Data Types
 #### In class